In a nutshell: Some very fine wine indeed but relatively few bargains.

 Most of these producers tend to cherry-pick the many different grape varieties that seem to thrive in various corners of the extensive Central Coast region, wherever they may be based.
 The Central Coast has also become an important source of grapes for some of the most famous names of the Napa Valley, Robert Mondavi and Beringer in particular.
 But the wine bug is so virulent throughout California that there are even ambitious wine producers crazy enough to be planting vines within some of Los Angeles’ most sought-after arondissements.

-See California Wine for more information on this region.
+See the Wine Institute of California for more information on this region.